ekalnhoj/MissedCooldownTracker/README.md

 Any features I should know about it?
 The WoW Options menu, in the addons tab, should have an entry for this addon.
 In there, you can blacklist spells (e.g. Revive Battle Pets) and change the categorization of spells (offensive, defensive, and utility).
 I'll add more options at a later date.

+What if I want fewer spaces between the sections on the display?
+Lines 809 and 883 of CooldownTracker.lua: change the number (default 3) to some other number between 0 and whatever.
+I'll streamline this at a later date but it's not exactly high priority.